teracow/googliser/README.md

 Some servers do not report a byte file-size, so this parameter will ensure these image files are not downloaded.
 Specifying this will speed up downloading but will generate more failures.

 `-l` or `--lower-size [INTEGER]`
-Only download image files that are reported by the server to be larger than this many bytes.
+Only download image files larger than this many bytes.
 Some servers do not report a byte file-size, so these will be downloaded anyway and checked afterward (unless `-k --skip-no-size` is specified).
 Default is 1,000 bytes.
-I've found this setting useful for ignoring files sent by servers that give me HTML instead of the JPG I requested. :)
+I've found this setting useful for skipping files sent by servers that give me HTML instead of the JPG I requested. :)

 `-n` or `--number [INTEGER]`
 Number of images to download.
 Default is 25.
 Maximum is 1,000.

 `-p` or `--parallel [INTEGER]`
 How many parallel image downloads?
 Default is 8.
-Maximum is 40. **More is not necessarily quicker!**
+Maximum is 40. **More is not necessarily better!**

 `-q` or `--quiet`
 Suppress standard display output.
 Error messages are still shown.